To book or enquire, please contact:

 Resources for Teachers

-The Learning Team can assist with planning your visit and are on hand to discuss how your group can get the most out of their visit.
+The Learning Team can assist with planning a visit and are on hand to discuss how your group can get the most out of a visit to The Fusilier Museum.

 How To Book: